sci-42ver/Discrete_Mathematics_and_Algorithm/Discrete_Mathematics_and_Its_Applications/DMIA_Exercises_2.md

     > And transitivity follows from the group table i.e. product table / Cayley table shown in the above link.
   - Similar to 59
-    here relatiton is the sequence of rotation or reflection operations.
+    here relation is the sequence of rotation or reflection operations.
     So
     > Each operation has an inverse
     i.e. let $a,b$ be bracelets of the same class, inverse is just swap the locations of $a,b$ in $a R b$.